dcunited001/dcunited001.github.io/_drafts/anime-art-style-and-human-self-image-in-the-post-cyber-age.md

     framework for reality. this forms the confines of what we believe to be possible, but also the notions of what specifically deviates from valid conceptions of reality.
+    - regardless of the era, the mind of a child is least-constrained by hyperrealistic influences

 ### The Mind of the Child at the Intersection of Jung and Freud